October 16, 2021 | 9:00 am

-Boys who join Cub Scouts this year before September 30th will receive a rocket that they can design, build, and launch at Rocket Day.
-Boys in first through fifth grade who are interested in joining Scouting may also attend.
+Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch at Rocket Day.
+Youth in first through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.
-Rockets are not guaranteed for Scouts who join after September 30th.

 The event is free; please register so we can make sure we have an engine available for your Scout.

 RSVP opens in August.

 - New Scouts: Rocket that you received from your pack leader (with the Scout's name on it).
 Scouts may decorate their rockets with stickers or markers, but no additional weight should be added.
 View the rocket prep video.

 - Returning Scouts can bring their own rocket and engine.
 See details below.

 - Annual Health and Medical Record (Parts A & B for all Scouting events) for every participant*